USS Vincennes (CA-44): Loss at the Battle of Savo Island

 At 0210, the Japanese retired, leaving Savo Island and the burning hulks of three American cruisers in their wakes.
 As Vincennes' list increased to port, Riefkohl issued the order to abandon ship at 0230.
 Serviceable life jackets and rafts were broken out, and the crew began abandoning ship.
 At 0240, the captain went down to the main deck and jumped into the waters of what would come to be known as Ironbottom Sound.
-332 crewmen did not survive and are officially recorded as killed in action in the loss of Vincennes.
+322 crewmen were killed in action.